ElonVolo/logitall/README.md

 Options:
   --ignore-config <configfile>  a .gitignore-style list of file patterns to
                                 ignore
-  --named-functions-only        only log non-anonymous functions and methods --rxjs                        support for adding logging to rxjs pipe stages --params                      log values of function parameters
+  --gitignore                   shortcut that uses the .gitignore in the current directory to ignore files --named-functions-only        only log non-anonymous functions and methods --rxjs                        support for adding logging to rxjs pipe stages --params                      log values of function parameters